 Other Great Locations

-Even with the entrance road to Ecola State Park closed indefinitely due to slides, you don’t have to miss some of the Oregon Coast’s grandest views, best rainforest hiking trails or tucked away beaches on your Cannon Beach visit.
-Here are some great alternatives just minutes from Cannon Beach:
+On your Cannon Beach visit, don't miss some of the Oregon Coast’s grandest views, best rainforest hiking trails, or tucked-away beaches.
+Here are some great locations just minutes from Cannon Beach:

 Old Growth Hiking

 Although the Tillamook Head trail in Ecola State Park is a gem, the best old-growth forest hike in the area may be a 15-minute drive to the south in Oswald West State Park.
 The Cape Falcon Trail cuts through lush old-growth forest and offers peekaboo views south to Smuggler’s Cove and Short Sand Beach.
 At the end of the cape, you emerge from the forest and walk through hedges of salal and wild roses to be rewarded with stunning views of cliffs and coves to the north and south.
 Cape Falcon is roughly a 5-mile round trip hike and can be reached from the trailhead at the northernmost parking lot on the west side of the highway.